 Best of all, these types of stories will help you reach your target demographics.
 Most media companies follow the latest demographic trends, which usually means targeting young families and children—the advertisers' dream audience because it's easier to sell products to them.

 Investigate Weather Stories

 Sharing news about the weather involves more than just presenting the forecast.
 Weather stories affect everyone's lives and some people's livelihood.
 Unusually dry or wet weather can have an economic effect on farmers.
 The wrong weather can spell trouble for those in the tourism industry who count on sunny, dry days to attract visitors.
 Unless the weather is absolutely average, there's a story to tell.

 Your sports department can handle highlights and scores.
 But there's so much more to athletic competition and the desire to win that a news reporter can share.

 The use of performance-enhancing drugs in professional sports could lead you to a little league baseball game or high school football game to talk with parents about whether pro athletes remain desired role models for their children.
 Sports injuries are a concern for every parent, especially when a child feels pressure to play hurt.
 Sports can build your audience when you deliver people-driven stories.

 Turn Economic Stories on Their Heads

 Economic stories have predictable winners and losers, at least according to conventional wisdom.
 You can challenge that thinking by showing the reverse of what most people think.

 Most people will report the "good news" that home prices are down, which is perfect for people looking to buy.
 You can report that it's not good news for people hoping to sell, especially when their homes are worth less than what they paid for them.
 The "bad news" that dairy prices are up turns out to be good news for those in the cattle industry.
-Seek both sides of economic stories.
+Seek both sides of complex economic stories.